-Shlomo (Tom) Wyler serves as a president and a member our board of directors.
+Shlomo (Tom) Wyler serves as the Chief Executive Officer of our subsidiary Optibase Inc. Until December 19, 2013, Mr. Wyler has served as a president and a member our board of directors.
 Since his investment in us in September 2001 (then through Festin Management Corp.), Mr. Wyler has served in various senior executive positions.
 His other areas of involvement include investment banking, foreign exchange, financial futures and real-estate.
 In the early 1990s, Mr. Wyler turned his efforts to real estate interests.
 Mr. Wyler holds a Masters degree in Business Economics from the University of Zurich.